metaplex-foundation/digital-asset-rpc-infrastructure/grpc-ingest/README.md

 This service performs many concurrent tasks

-- Fetch account updates from redis and process them using using program_transformer
+- Fetch account updates from redis and process them using the `program_transformer` crate
 - Fetch transaction updates from redis and processe them
 - Fetch snapshots from redis and process them
 - download token metedata json and store them in postgres db